faroukchebaiki/personnal_blog/README.md

-# Personal Blog Using React and Bootstrap (Frontend)
+# Personal Blog Using React  (Frontend)

-This project is a free open source Project that uses React and Bootstrap on the frontend and Node.js, Express and MongoDB on the backend.
+This project is a free open source Project that uses React  on the frontend and Node.js, Express and MongoDB on the backend.
 This project is a personal blog that allows us to write and post articles.
 ## Features

 - User Authentication